AkshayGowda-repo/Discord-clone/README.md

 ## About

-A clone of Discord with features like realtime chat app, roles, file sharing, servers...etc,
+A clone of Discord with features like realtime chat app, roles, video channel rooms...etc,
 - React is used along with Redux to power front-end.
-- Redux to manage state along with Redux Saga.
+- Redux toolkit to manage state along with Redux Saga.
+- Socket.io for real-time communication.
 - React Routing with Error handling and Discord Loading between pages.
-- Firebase is used for authentication and firestore to store messages, users and servers.
+- MongoDB is used for data storing like messages, users, friends and servers.
-- Material UI is used along with SASS with a little of styled components for UI.
+- Material UI is used for styling components UI.

 ## Installation
 ```js